AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/line.md

 ## Show trendline overlay

 Under **[!UICONTROL Visualization Settings]** > **[!UICONTROL Overlays]** > **[!UICONTROL Show trendline]**, you can choose to add a regression trendline to your line series.
 Trendlines help to depict a clearer pattern in the data.

+>[!TIP]
+>
+>It is recommended that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
+If you need to include future dates however, remove zeroes from the data to prevent skewing for those days.
+To do this, go to the visualization's data source table, then choose your metric column > Column Settings > Interpret zero as no value.)

 ![Linear trendline](assets/show-linear-trendline.png)